fptitsyn/school/README.md

 It asks user to input a list of integers:
 ![Example of input](./images/input.png)
-And moves all zeros to the end of it and moves all elements affected by it to the left:
+And moves all zeros to the end of it which moves all elements affected by it to the left:
 ![Example of output](./images/Output.png)